OWASP/CheatSheetSeries/cheatsheets/LDAP_Injection_Prevention_Cheat_Sheet.md

 #### Safe .NET Example

 We recommend using [LINQ to LDAP](https://www.nuget.org/packages/LinqToLdap/) in DotNet.
 It provides automatic LDAP encoding when building LDAP queries.
-Visit the [Readme file](https://github.com/madhatter22/LinqToLdap/blob/master/README.md) on github.
+Contact the [Readme file](https://github.com/madhatter22/LinqToLdap/blob/master/README.md) in the project repository.

 ## Additional Defenses